gtopia/react-redux-dev/README.md

 ## Change Log
+* tagv0.06 : Replace tmodjs with art-template for performance issue.
 * tagv0.05 : Optimize bundling, add utils and external libs.
 * tagv0.04 : Use BabiliPlugin instead of UglifyJsPlugin to minify ES6 code.
 * tagv0.03 : Upgrade webpack to v2.